 In the past, fishing was the main source of income in Burano.
 During the winter season, fishermen had difficulty recognizing their homes due to the thick fog.
-So they decided to paint their houses in different colors.
-This incident is said to be the beginning of the tradition of coloring in Burano.
+So they decided to paint their houses in different colours.
+This incident is said to be the beginning of the tradition of colouring in Burano.

 Kampung Pelangi, Indonesia

-Kampung Pelangi is known as Rainbow Village and has recently been included in the list of the most colorful cities in the world.
-In April 2017, the city council decided to spend 300 million Indonesian rupees (just over USD 20,000) to paint the 232 houses of the village with at least three different colors to attract more tourists.
-Kampung Warna-Warni, Kampung Tridi, and Kampung Kali Code are other colorful cities in Indonesia that have done similar work.
+Kampung Pelangi is known as Rainbow Village and has recently been included in the list of the most colourful cities in the world.
+In April 2017, the city council decided to spend 300 million Indonesian rupees (just over USD 20,000) to paint the 232 houses of the village with at least three different colours to attract more tourists.
+Kampung Warna-Warni, Kampung Tridi, and Kampung Kali Code are other colourful cities in Indonesia that have done similar work.

-The beauty of the Caribbean coast of Colombia, Cartagena has everything for travelers.
+The beauty of the Caribbean coast of Colombia, Cartagena has everything for travellers.
 Whether it’s a charming old town, world-famous beaches, a vibrant cultural scene or delicious seafood.

 “Lively” is an acceptable adjective to describe the buildings of Cartagena, which exist everyplace in a very rainbow of the fortified a part of the historic district.

-Sellers of fresh fruit, Colombian flags and bougainvillaea vines are added to this explosion of colors.
+Sellers of fresh fruit, Colombian flags and bougainvillaea vines are added to this explosion of colours.

-Likewise cities on this list, Copenhagen would be a great place to visit, even if there were no colorful buildings.
-On the other hand, no trip to Copenhagen is complete without a walk-in Nyhavn, a harbor whose buildings painted in a dazzling array of bright colors.
+Likewise cities on this list, Copenhagen would be a great place to visit, even if there were no colourful buildings.
+On the other hand, no trip to Copenhagen is complete without a walk-in Nyhavn, a harbour whose buildings painted in a dazzling array of bright colours.

-The Indian city of Jaipur is known as the “pink city”, the buildings and walls are actually more of smoky and earthy color.
+The Indian city of Jaipur is known as the “pink city”, the buildings and walls are actually more of smoky and earthy colour.
 Many of the paraphernalia you will find in Jaipur reinforce its reputation as a pink street with bright pink taxis.
-But you still want to see as many colorful cities in the world as possible.
+But you still want to see as many colourful cities in the world as possible.